Comet commands

 "sage" cluster.
 Simply log into "sage" and follow directions below.
 If you

-are a UWPR user, you could log into "tephra" to access the UWPR cluster.
+have UWPR access, you could log into "tephra" to access the UWPR cluster.

 2) You will need to be added to the "pr" and "pr-apache_g" groups in order to login

 to tephra or any other UWPR machines.
-You will need to be added to the
+And ou will need to be added to the

 Have your account setup correctly.
 This includes passwordless authentication